tylermercer/personal-website/src/content/posts/faith/seven-experiences-of-love.md

 ### 3 - The giver feels love for the recipient

-This is the first time we see _love_ as a noun.^[One could argue that the feeling of compassion or empathy is _love_ as a noun, but I see it as primarily a verb---we must choose compassion.]
-It might seem strange to place this feeling of love _after_ the action of love, but both modern psychology and the teachings of latter-day prophets show us that this is indeed the case.
+This is the first time we see _love_ as a noun.[^noun-or-verb] It might seem strange to place this feeling of love _after_ the action of love, but both modern psychology and the teachings of latter-day prophets show us that this is indeed the case.